Buchan Bakers

 The Buchan Bakers was an amateur basketball team located in Seattle, Washington and competed in the National Industrial Basketball League.
-The Bakers were one of the most popular teams of the Amateur Athletic Union, rising to fame in 1957 when the beat the Phillips 66ers in the AAU Tournament final.
+The Bakers were one of the most popular teams of the Amateur Athletic Union (AAU), rising to fame in 1957 when they beat the Phillips 66ers in the AAU tournament final.
 The team was sponsored by the Buchan Baking company, thus they adopted their name.
 During the 1955-56 season, the Buchan Bakers traveled to Asia, playing teams from Japan, China and they were the first AAU basketball team to play against Eastern European teams during the Cold War.